Hotel Mumbai: Critical response

 Rex Reed of The New York Observer wrote: "There isn't a single wasted frame in this movie, which is both richly detailed and economically direct in its emotional impact-all the more astounding for a first feature film.
-Without exception, everyone is exemplary.
-The dialogue is delivered in nine languages, giving the film an even more compelling feeling of authenticity.
-The adrenaline flows immediately.
-Intense, hair-raising and deeply humane, Hotel Mumbai is a gripping, suspenseful achievement that overwhelms.
+Without exception, everyone is exemplary...
 You leave sated, with the rare feeling of having learned something about history and knowing you've been to one hell of a movie."
 Katie Goh of The Guardian wrote: "Patel is subdued yet excellent in Anthony Maras's white knuckle retelling of the 2008 Mumbai terror attacks. ...
 For all its subplots, Maras keeps a tight leash on the film's narrative strands as we watch characters move in and out of each other's stories.
-Hotel Mumbai is an excellent, white-knuckle thriller – and an unlikely crowdpleaser."
+Hotel Mumbai is an excellent, white-knuckle thriller – and an unlikely crowd-pleaser."
 Malina Saval of Variety wrote: "The cinematic result is a film that is as visually breathtaking as it is emotionally electrifying, an edge-of-your-seat study on the effects of tragedy and violence on a group of strangers banding together in a fight to survive the unthinkable."

-Scott Menzel of We Live Entertainment wrote: "Hotel Mumbai is one of the year's best films as well as one of the most underrated and overlooked films to come out of the Toronto International Film Festival this year.
-Director Anthony Maras has created one of the most terrifying films that I have ever seen in my life.
-All of the actors and actresses involved as they did such an exceptional job.
-Hotel Mumbai is a near-perfect masterpiece."

-Sujeet Rajan of the News India Times wrote: "Hotel Mumbai is undoubtedly the best foreign film ever made in India.
-Popular films by foreign and foreign-based Indian-origin directors, like Danny Boyle's 'Slumdog Millionaire' and Mira Nair's 'Salaam Bombay' showed the poverty and underbelly of the financial capital of India, but in terms of sheer production excellence, character realization and gripping story-telling, Hotel Mumbai stands head and shoulders above anything else canvassing India over the years."